pjrebordao/microAGC/README.md

 There is provision in the hardware / software to connect a simple 4-way digital joystick to control the thrust level.
 Forward increases thrust, back decreases, left cuts thrust, right takes it to max.

-A circuit schematic and a PCB layout (not updated) are also present in Kicad format.
+A circuit schematic is also present in Kicad format.

 Finally, credit must go to Ron Burkey who coded the entire AGC emulator in C. I merely used it as part of this game/simulation.